How to Help An Autistic Child in His Everyday Routine?

 - Check the intensity and quality of light in your room

-- Use colours and patterns (clothes, bed linen, curtains etc.) that suit your child
+- Use colors and patterns (clothes, bed linen, curtains, etc.) that suit your child

 - Massage the child

 - Rub different textures on the child – lotions, brushes, powders, etc.

 - Sucking on a toffee

 - Rubbing a ball over different parts of his or her body

 - Clapping different parts of the body, finger painting

 - Give them a deep pressure head massage before the haircut

 - Try to cut their hair while the child is asleep